yaperos/app-nodejs-codechallenge/README.md

 yarn
 ```

-2. Run SQL dump that is located in the `./database` folder in 'app-nodejs-codechallenge' database
+3. Run SQL dump that is located in `./database/dump.sql` inside a new database.
+Its name might be _app-nodejs-codechallenge_

-3. Run the following commands to start the services:
+4. Run the following commands to start the services:

 ```bash
 yarn transaction-ms